Man 2 Man

-Man 2 Man (also known as Man to Man) was an American Hi-NRG band from New York City, that formed in the early 1980s.
+Man 2 Man (later known as Man to Man) was an American hi-NRG band from New York City that formed in the early 1980s.
 It was best known for their hit singles "Male Stripper", "Energy Is Eurobeat" and "I Need a Man".

 Beginnings: The Fast

-The Fast was an American glam/punk band formed in New York City in the mid 1970s by brothers Miki Zone and Mandy Zone, along with Tommie Moonie (bass) and Peter Hoffman (drum).
+The Fast was an American glam/punk band formed in New York City in the mid-1970s by brothers Miki Zone and Mandy Zone, along with Tommie Moonie (bass) and Peter Hoffman (drum).

-In 1975, The Fast with the addition 3rd brother Paul Zone, was an integral/influential part of the Max's Kansas City/CBGB scene alongside Blondie and the Ramones, with their blend of power pop and garage punk.
-As the New York punk rock scene was in its infancy, The Fast were a headline act at Max's Kansas City & CBGB in New York City.
+With the addition of third brother Paul Zone in 1975, the Fast was an integral/influential part of the Max's Kansas City/CBGB scene alongside Blondie and the Ramones, with their blend of power pop and garage punk.
+As the New York punk rock scene was in its infancy, the Fast were a headline act at Max's Kansas City and CBGB in New York City.

 The Fast's first single, "Boys Will Be Boys" (CBS Records UK) was released in 1976 and was produced by Peter Crowley.
 "Boys Will Be Boys" as well as "Wow Pow Bash Crash" were released on the Max's Kansas City (Ram Records) release "Max's Kansas City 1976" along with other acts Wayne (now Jayne) County & the Backstreet Boys, Suicide, Pere Ubu and others.
-The Fast's sound and style was developed with 1960s mod pop elements and the use of synthesizers just before the instrument became a staple of the new wave genre.
+The Fast's sound and style was developed with 1960s mod pop elements and the use of synthesizers just before the instrument became a staple of new wave music.

-Their second single "It's Like Love" (Ram Records) was released in 1977 and produced by Richard Gottehrer (Blondie/Go Go's/Strangeloves/Raveonettes).
+Their second single "It's Like Love" (Ram Records) was released in 1977 and produced by Richard Gottehrer (Blondie/The Go-Go's/the Strangeloves/Raveonettes).
 "It's Like Love" was a blending of electronic synth sounds and bubblegum pop.
 The B-side was "Kids Just Wanna Dance".
-It was also during this time that Tommie Moonie left the band and was replaced by Hoffmann's brother Robert.
+It was also during this time that Tommie Moonie left the band and was replaced by Hoffmann's brother, Robert.

-This line up lasted for a year till 1978 when Mandy Zone left the band to form his own band Ozone along with former bassist Tommie Moonie.
-Peter & Robert Hoffman decided not to carry on with the band so they were replaced by Joe Poliseno on drums and Louis Bova (who was a recording engineer on the "Max's Kansas City 1976" album) on bass.
-For a short time The Fast changed the name of the band to Miki Zone Zoo to signify a drastic change to the band sound but after a few months reverted to The Fast due to name recognition.
+This line up lasted for a year till 1978 when Mandy Zone left the band to form his own band, Ozone, along with former bassist Tommie Moonie.
+Peter and Robert Hoffman decided not to carry on with the band, so they were replaced by Joe Poliseno on drums and Louis Bova (who was a recording engineer on the "Max's Kansas City 1976" album) on bass.
+For a short time, the Fast changed the name of the band to Miki Zone Zoo to signify a drastic change to the band sound, but after a few months reverted to the Fast due to name recognition.